MouseLand/facemap/README.md

 (( works for GRAYSCALE and RGB movies ))
 ![Alt text](/GUIscreenshot.PNG?raw=true "gui screenshot")

-## Supported movie files
+### Supported movie files
 extensions '.mj2','.mp4','.mkv','.avi','.mpeg','.mpg','.asf' (add more in line 60 of MovieGUI.m)

-## Default starting folder
+### Default starting folder
-**set at line 59 of eyeGUI.m (handles.filepath)**
+set at line 59 of MovieGUI.m (handles.filepath)

 ## File loading structure
-Choose a folder (say M012) and it will assemble a list of all video files in that folder and 1 folder down.
-The GUI will ask "would you like to process all movies?".
+Choose a folder and it will assemble a list of all video files in that folder and 1 folder down.
+The GUI will ask *"would you like to process all movies?"*.
 If you say no, then a list of movies to choose from will appear.

-After choosing the movies, you have to tell the GUI if these are multiple videos acquired simultaneously.
-It will ask "are you processing multiple videos taken simultaneously?".

-Or if M012/2016-09-23 has 3 movie files (e.g. M012/2016-09-23/mov1.mkv, M012/2016-09-23/mov2.mkv, M012/2016-09-23/mov3.mkv), then they show up in the drop down menu as mov1.mkv, mov2.mkv, mov3.mkv.

-Next, you can choose among all the movies in all the folders and one folder down from the root folder that you chose.

-When you choose ROIs these will be used to process ALL the movies that you see in the drop down menu when you click "Process ROIs".

-You'll then see the ones that you chose in the drop down menu (by filename).
+You will then see all the movies that you chose in the drop down menu (by filename).
 You can switch between them and inspect how well an ROI works for each of the movies.

+### Processing movies captured simultaneously (multiple camera setups)

+The GUI will ask *"are you processing multiple videos taken simultaneously?"* if across movies the **FIRST FOUR** letters of the filename vary.
+If the first four letters of two movies are the same, then the GUI assumed that they were acquired *sequentially* not *simultaneously*.

+Example:
++ cam1_G7c1_1.avi
++ cam1_G7c1_2.avi
++ cam2_G7c1_1.avi
++ cam2_G7c1_2.avi
++ cam3_G7c1_1.avi
++ cam3_G7c1_2.avi

+*"are you processing multiple videos taken simultaneously?"* ANSWER: Yes

+Then the GUI assumes {cam1_G7c1_1.avi, cam2_G7c1_1.avi, cam3_G7c1_1.avi} were acquired simultaneously and {cam1_G7c1_2.avi, cam2_G7c1_2.avi, cam3_G7c1_2.avi} were acquired simultaneously.
+They will be processed in alphabetical order (1 before 2) and the results from the videos will be concatenated in time.

 ## Processing